josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But being honest with myself, it turns out, was actually a lot more difficult than it should have been.

-Intellectually, I knew it was questionable.
+Intellectually, I knew what I was doing was questionable.
 But emotionally, I _loved_ it.

 I loved using my agent like a guilty pleasure.
 I wanted to keep using it, any chance I got.